How to care for your Succulent

 Purple Perle

-Place your Purple Perle in a direct or bright indirect light.
+Your Purple Perle prefers bright light and full sun.
 It will not thrive if it does not receive enough sunlight.

 Your Purple Perle does not need to be watered as frequently as most indoor plants.
 Water only when the soil is completely dry, or when you notice the leaves starting to shrivel.
 Water thoroughly so the roots have a chance to soak up the moisture.
 Make sure there is no standing water left in the saucer, as this can lead to root rot.